cmark0v/p0ing/README.md

 - ``GEOPLOT``- plot on map? (not totally passive, sends traffic to ipinfo
 - ``REPLOT`` -  time between refresh in seconds
 - ``LABELS`` -  bool plot node labels(ips) in pic
-- ``IPINFOTOKEN`` - ipinfo auth token, can go in .env, only used in geoplot.
+- ``IPINFOTOKEN`` - ipinfo.io API auth token, can go in .env, only used in geoplot.

 ![p0ing](icons/p0ing0.png "p0ing graph")